-B. Bidding Document

-ITB 9.1 The paragraph 9.1 is substituted with the following:

-The set of bidding document comprises the documents listed in the table below and addenda issued in accordance with ITB 11:

-Section I. Instructions to Bidders t (ITB)

-Section II.
-Bidding Data Sheet (BDS)

-Section III.
-Eligible Countries

-Section IV.
-Bidding Forms

-Section V. General Contract Conditions (GCC)

-Section VI.
-Particular Contract Conditions (PCC)

-Section VII.
-Specifications & Performance Requirement

-Section VIII.
-Schedule of Payments

-Section IX.
-Forms of Contract

-ITB 10.1 All clarifications must be submitted through the GOJEP System.
-Copies of all clarification received will be available through the GOJEP System.

-Requests for clarification must be received by the Contracting Agency no later than: Twenty-One (21) days prior to Bid closing date of May 9, 2023.

-C. Preparation of Bids

-ITB 12.1 The language in which the Bid response must be drafted is: English
+ITB 5.5 (g) The Bidder minimum amount of liquid assets and/or Access to credit free of other contract commitments shall be: US\$ 200.000.
+ITB 5.7 The experience and resources of the Subcontractors shall be taken into account.
+ITB 8 It is highly recommended to visit and examine the Sites of Works and its surroundings and obtain all information that may be necessary for preparing the Bid and entering into a contract for construction of the Works.
+A non-mandatory virtual pre-bid conference will be held on Wednesday, April 26, 2023 at 11:00 a.m.
+Please indicate your interest to attend by responding to procurement@mset.gov.jm by 5:00 p.m.
+(GMT-5) by Friday, April 21, 2023.
+The link to the conference will be provided.
+B. Bidding Document ITB 9.1 The paragraph 9.1 is substituted with the following: The set of bidding document comprises the documents listed in the table below and addenda issued in accordance with ITB 11: Section I. Instructions to Bidders (ITB) Section II.
+Bidding Data Sheet (BDS) Section III.
+Eligible Countries Section IV.
+Bidding Forms Section V. General Contract Conditions (GCC) Section VI.
+Particular Contract Conditions (PCC) Section VII.
+Specifications & Performance Requirement Section VIII.
+Schedule of Payments Section IX.
+Forms of Contract ITB 10.1 All clarifications must be submitted through the GOJEP System.
+Copie of all clarification received will be available through the GOJEP System Requests for clarification must be in writing only and received by the Contracting Agency no later than: Ten (10) working days prior to Bid closing at: www.gojep.gov.jm C. Preparation of Bids ITB 12.1 The language in which the Bid must be drafted is: English.